Updated: Jun 14

-Rejection When someone ‘rejects’ you they are protecting themselves.
+Rejection - no such thing When a prospect ‘rejects’ you on a sales call without listening to you they are protecting themselves.
 You are not being ‘rejected’.

 Most people are not comfortable talking to strangers.

-Trust is built over time.
 It takes a couple of ‘contacts’ for them to be somewhat comfortable with you.
-Thinking from the customers Point of View will help you here
+Thinking from the customers Point of View will help you here.

-Objections Objections are a normal part of the interplay.
+Objections - yes please!
+Objections are a normal part of the sales interplay.
 Go with the flow.
 Ask questions to understand the objection and address it calmly.
+Hopefully they will realise they are mistaken

-If the customer has found a weakness in your operation.
-Thank them.
-Feed the information back into your Service Loop to improve your offering, (updating your website and policy/procedures).
+However, if the customer has found a weakness in your operation, thank them.
+(Consultants are paid huge fees to find weaknesses).
+Feed the information back into your Service Loop to improve your offering, (updating your website and procedures).
 Update the customer next week and thank them again.

 The customer will be flattered.
 You will be remembered.